Chao-Xi/jxtechbook/docs/2025/sreln/6cloud.md

 **1. Which of the following is a recommended practice for defining interfaces in API development? **

-- 1 Defining interfaces after development is complete
+- 1 Defining interfaces after development is complete.
 - 2 Defining interfaces only for current use cases
 - 3 Defining interfaces to support current, planned, and foreseeable uses
 - 4 Defining interfaces without considering reuse